 - Don’t blindly use big-name US companies (Walmart, General Motors, General Electric) as examples without explaining who they are.
 Outside top management echelons, consulting companies and business schools faculties, most people will only know their brand names (incidentally, for GM in Scandinavia, that is largely Opel, in the UK, Vauxhall) and not the companies themselves.
 Some well known US companies frequently used as management examples (Nordstrom, Verizon, Comcast, Best Buy, AT&T, USAA, Sears, Netflix) do not operate outside the US, at least not with their normal brand names and standard business processes.)

 - Never use the US mobile telecommunications industry as an example of something good or advanced (or, at least, be very careful).
 Mobile communications in Scandinavia (and Europe) generally outshines the US mobile phone industry – you can essentially get into your car in Northern Norway and drive to Rome while continually being on your cellphone.
 Try that in the US.
-(This comparison isn’t fair, there are many pockets of innovation in the US cellphone industry, but most people will judge the industry in terms of connectivity and coverage when they go to the US themselves.)
+(This comparison isn’t fair (and the difference is shrinking), there are many pockets of innovation in the US cellphone industry, but most people will judge the industry in terms of connectivity and coverage when they go to the US themselves.)

-- Be very careful about using banking examples – US banking is seen as very backward by Europeans, because of the continued use of paper checks.
+- Be very careful about using banking examples – US banking is seen as very backward by Europeans, because of the continued use of paper checks, something that disappeared in the 1980s and 90s in Europe.
 In reality, the US banking industry probably leads the world in technical innovations, but services between banks are not nearly as integrated as in Europe – and therefore are seen as backward.
 Plus, European banks have a wider range of services in the payment area – services that credit card companies and PayPal do in the US.

 - The same goes for airlines and trains – most Europeans don’t understand that the US railroad industry – in my opinion second to none in the world – transports goods, not people.
 And Europeans certainly don’t like US airlines.
 Not that most Americans do, either.
 (Yes, I know much of this has to do with government subsidies and lack of competition.
 But impressions are formed from actual use.)

 - Don’t refer to going to church (for example, refer to someone as “we belong to the same church” or similar).
 In Scandinavia less than 10% of the population goes to church regularly, and religion is a very personal thing.
-Openly referring to church will make you look like you belong to some cult.
+Openly referring to church will make many in the audience think you belong to some strange cult.

 - In general, Europeans are less inhibited in the off-color joke department than Americans – not that it takes much – but there is considerable geographical variation.
 However, this apparent frivolity comes with subtle pitfalls: If you tell something that can be construed as demeaning to women, for instance, it will fall very flat even in an all-male audience.
 The telling of off-color jokes should not be attempted unless you really know your audience (or if you possess an English accent more pronounced than Stephen Fry’s.)